piskvorky/gensim/README.md

 development installation, optional install features), see the [documentation].

-This version has been tested under Python 2.6, 2.7, 3.3, 3.4, 3.5 and 3.6
+This version has been tested under Python 2.7, 3.5 and 3.6.
-(support for Python 2.5 was dropped in gensim 0.10.0; install gensim 0.9.1 if you *must* use Python 2.5).
 Gensim’s github repo is hooked against [Travis CI for automated testing] on every commit push and pull request.
+Support for Python 2.6, 3.3 and 3.4 was dropped in gensim 1.0.0.
+Install gensim 0.13.4 if you *must* use Python 2.6, 3.3 or 3.4.
+Support for Python 2.5 was dropped in gensim 0.10.0; install gensim 0.9.1 if you *must* use Python 2.5).

 How come gensim is so fast and memory efficient?
 Isn’t it pure Python, and isn’t Python slow and greedy?
 --------------------------------------------------------------------------------------------------------